 Not at all.
 We are here to support you and continue to review and notify applicants of their decision within 4–6 weeks of submitting a completed application.

 The confirmation deadline for transfer students is June 15 if you received your admission decision on or before June 1.
-For those admitted after June 1 we ask for you to confirm within two weeks of receiving that decision.
-If you need more time to decide if you want to confirm, please contact your admission counselor.
+For those admitted after June 1, we ask you to confirm within two weeks of receiving that decision.
+If you need more time to decide whether you want to confirm, please contact your admission counselor.

 Graduate Student FAQs